Educating the Whole Student

-91% of teachers agree that when schools prioritize whole child learning, students perform better.
+91% of teachers agree that when schools prioritize whole student learning, students perform better.

 Gradient Learning Poll

-A whole child approach to education is defined by policies, practices, and relationships that ensure each child, in each school, in each community, is engaged, supported, and challenged, according to ASCD.
+A whole student approach to education is defined by policies, practices, and relationships that ensure each student, in each school, in each community, is engaged, supported, and challenged, according to ASCD.

 According to the 2020–21 Speak Up Research Project, two-thirds of parents with school-aged children are concerned about their child’s emotional well-being as a result of the COVID driven disruptions in their learning lives.
 43% are worried that their child is not learning the right skills in school to be successful in the future.

-A whole child approach to education encourages educators to focus on five key characteristics:
+A whole student approach to education encourages educators to focus on five key characteristics:

 - Healthy Development (Attachment, Stress Management, Self-Regulation)